 11. Some communities grow their own food and make their own wine and cheese, so you'll be well fed, with organic produce, and will eat your fill.

-12. In many monasteries you'll find a communal kitchen so if you don't like the food you can cook your own.
+12. You may find a communal kitchen in many monasteries so if you don't like the food you can cook your own.